g105b/nunit-test/README.md

 ### Certbot

-At setup time, the first certificate is generated with the name `myapp-certbot`, and is done via the standalone webserver of certbot.
+At setup time, the first certificate is generated with the name `$app_name-certbot`, and is done via the standalone webserver of certbot.
 The name is needed, as the listener on port 443 refers to this certificate name.
 The standalone webserver is needed at this point as there is nothing configured to listen on any ports yet.

 For renewals, the standalone server can't be used without having to temporarily turn off Nginx Unit - this would cause downtime so instead, renewal challenge files are placed directly in the application's web root and served by the route's "share" configuration.